SummerSigh/TheVrMLEyeToolbox/README.md

 https://dammedia.osram.info/media/bin/osram-dam-2496608/AN002_Details%20on%20photobiological%20safety%20of%20LED%20light%20sources.pdf

 ## Firmware
-Current testing has been with loucass003's firmware found here https://github.com/Futurabeast/futura-face-cam There has been work for a different firmware by a community member but that has not been tested by me here https://github.com/lorow/OpenIris
+Current testing has been performed with loucass003's firmware found here https://github.com/Futurabeast/futura-face-cam There has been work on a different firmware by a community member, but that has not been tested by me here https://github.com/lorow/OpenIris

 Implemented methods:
 - [X] YoloV5 Iris Detection (ML model is subject to updates)
 - [X] Pupil Locator CNN Model
 - [X] RANSAC Contours <----- Currently the best eye tracking system in this repo
 - [X] 2D to 3D Point Infrence (calibration based 3d model fitting)
-- [ ] EMG Facial Interface for Eye Muscle Tracking (Hardware will be provided here)
+- [ ] EMG Facial Interface for Eye Muscle Traking (Hardware will be provided here)

-**NOTE: Some of these implemented methods will be from other authors and maybe subject to licencing.**
+**NOTE: Some of these implemented methods will be from other authors and maybe subject to licensing.**